Kentucky Residential Lease Agreement

 Move-In Checklist

-Kentucky landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
-The checklist must be completed and signed by the tenant, before occupancy begins, to enable accurate deductions from the security deposit upon move-out.
+Kentucky landlords must provide a move-in checklist to takes inventory of existing property damage, when the tenant moves into the rental property.
+This ensures accurate deductions from the security deposit upon move-out.
+The checklist must be completed and signed by the tenant, before occupancy begins.

 Download: Kentucky Move-In Checklist Disclosure Form (PDF)